ulampinoy/ulampinoy-adobo/src/pages/videos/chicken-sotanghon.md

     - chicken
 ---

-Got colds or just feeling cold??
-Here is a delicious way to get well and warm!
+Got colds or just feeling cold?
+Here is a delicious way to get well and stay warm!

 ### INGREDIENTS:
 * 1 large chicken cut (leg-thigh)